Training Like a Pro

 Speed

-Speed is one of the primary characteristics that footballers need to succeed, allowing them to pace around the field towards the goal to score or towards an opponent to defend their side
+Speed is one of the primary characteristics that footballers need to succeed, allowing them to pace around the field towards the goal to score or towards an opponent to defend their side.

 Cardio in the form of HIIT is a great way to practice and build on the energy needed to drive short bursts of fitness in a game of football.
 This can be done using any cardio machine of your choice from a treadmill or bike to performing sequences using bodyweight movements.
-Hill sprints, interval runs, and fartlek’s are also great methods to practice if HIIT isn’t your thing.
+Hill sprints, interval runs, and fartleks are also great methods to practice if HIIT isn’t your thing.

 Stamina

 Those who run will know that speed is nothing without stamina.
-Often an overlooked trait, stamina is vital to any sportsman, providing them with the long-term endurance needed to carry their best performance through the duration of a game.
+Often an overlooked trait, stamina is vital to any sportsperson, providing them with the long-term endurance needed to carry their best performance through the duration of a game.

 Steady-state cardio with bursts of high intensity here (much like in a game of football) are best for stamina.
 Footballers generally carry out 25-30 minutes of cardio in their training, around 5 times a week.
 Our advice?
 Start slow, build up and add sprints where possible (try sprinting for the last 5 minutes of a run or for 1 minute every 5 minutes and slowly build up the frequency when you feel comfortable to do so).
 Don’t hesitate to mix up cardio in the form of swimming, cycling or jumping rope to build strength in different muscles – the benefits of multi-sport practice are undisputed!